-Interaction Designer Joined 10 months ago
+Interaction Designer Joined about 1 year ago

 I don't know, I think it's worth noting that paid impressions are no substitute for engaging content.
 Looking at your account, all of your thumbs are promoting UI kits for Figma.
 They're not new or inspiring designs.
 Maybe it's worth considering that the primary use case for users on Dribbble isn't to shop for UI kits, and that's why your click-through rate is so low.